 The end customer and agent can communicate via the end client’s preferred channel, and the end customer is able to switch between channels during their interaction without the need for re-validating ID.

-What is a Chatbot/AI and how can I utilise it?
+What is a Chatbot and how can I utilise it?

 A ‘Chatbot’ is, in its basic form, a computer program that uses either tags, natural language processing (NLP) or AI (Machine Learning) to understand a customer’s question and automate responses to them.

 Saacomms Omnireach platform offers organisations all the above three forms of ‘Chatbot’.
-We suggest that this is not used to simulate a human conversation, but a feature that can offer operational and customer journey (CX) efficiencies.
+We suggest that this is not used to simulate a human conversation but a feature that can offer operational and customer experience (CX) efficiencies.

 Alternatively, depending on your customer’s question, the Chatbot can direct the customer to a full resolution, meaning the customer receives a very prompt resolution and your organisation reduces labour costs.